Joseuri17/CS50/README.md

-# CS50
-My C programming from CS50
+My programming from
+Harvard CS50
+A&M University - Commerce